 We have a significant amount of debt and may need to incur additional debt to support our growth.
-As of December 31, 2020, the total indebtedness of ImmunityBio was \$254.6 million consisting of related party promissory notes, all held by entities affiliated with Dr. Soon-Shiong with a maturity date of September 30, 2025.
-During the first quarter of 2021, prior to the closing of the merger, ImmunityBio to incurred an additional \$40 million in principal amount of debt.
-In connection with the closing of the merger, we assumed all of ImmunityBio's debt.
+As of March 31, 2021, our indebtedness was \$297.5 million, consisting of related-party promissory notes and interest thereon, all held by entities affiliated with Dr. Soon-Shiong, with a maturity date of September 30, 2025.